cmpilato/worship-music/Christ_Is_Our_Cornerstone/README.md

 theme to close out each verse.

 Application of the original tune took place on June 17, 2022.
 On June 27, 2022, the piece was reworked to include the bridge.
+One of the original stanzas (the second) was also dropped from the arrangement in order to facilitate a better flow of song and thought.

 ## Copyright/License